pmansour/interview-guidance/README.md

 - Get a quick ACK from your interviewer before committing to a solution.

 **Don't**:
 - Immediately discount the "naive" solution.
-Not only does it serve as a useful baseline to compare to, but when compared with other options, it can actually end up being the best solution according to one or more criteria (e.g. runtime, memory, simplicity).
+Not only does it serve as a useful baseline to compare to, but when compared with other options, it can actually end up being the best solution according to some criteria (e.g. simplicity or memory) and not that much worse in others (e.g. runtime).
 - Spend too much time exploring esoteric variations.
 Once you have 2 or 3 solid approaches, consider picking one and moving on.
 - Get too deep in the weeds of any particular solution, unless the details are relevant for the big-O notation.

 ## 4. Implement one solution
 *[Timebox to 15-20 min]*

 Once you find a promising high-level solution, try to divide the problem into smaller blocks and implement those.
 If your code will be large or complex, it may be helpful to start by writing your solution in pseudo-code, then turn it into an outer function that calls other smaller functions which each implement a smaller piece of the solution.
+If your code is small enough to be implemented in one function, then just do what makes sense :-)

 **Do**:
 - Divide large or complex functions into smaller ones with clean abstractions.